-Komondors are highly independent and protective, which can make them difficult to train.
+Komondors are highly independent and protective, making them difficult to train.

 But protecting livestock comes easily for them due to their nature.
 Still, an experienced owner is best for these strong-willed dogs.

-They need training from an early age, so they learn that the owner is the boss.
+They need training early to learn that the owner is the boss.

-The Akbash is another dog that looks similar to a large, yellow Labrador Retriever.
-However, the Akbash is fluffier and white, which helps them blend in with the sheep they have been known to protect.
+The Akbash is another dog resembling a large, yellow Labrador Retriever.
+However, the Akbash are fluffier and white, which helps them blend in with the sheep they have been known to protect.

-The muzzle is wide at the top of the head and then narrows down to a point as it reaches the mouth.
+The muzzle is broad at the top of the head and then narrows to a point as it reaches the mouth.

-The Akbash hails from Turkey, and the name comes from the word “akbas,” which translates to “white head.”
+The Akbash hail from Turkey, and the name comes from the word “akbas,” which translates to “white head.”
 Their weight varies, but a male can average 120 pounds.

-Akbashes are loyal and affectionate family dogs, and they aren’t very aggressive.
-Still, they will bark at approaching strangers and alert livestock owners to any predators.
+Akbashes are loyal and affectionate family dogs and aren’t very aggressive.
+Still, they bark at approaching strangers and alert livestock owners to predators.

 7. Tibetan Mastiff, a Great Livestock Guardian Dog As Well As Family Pet

-Tibetan Mastiffs hail from their namesake of Tibet, where they were originally used to guard livestock.
+Tibetan Mastiffs hail from their namesake of Tibet, where they were initially used to guard livestock.
 As for size, the range varies significantly.

 A female may weigh 70 pounds, while a male may weigh up to 160 pounds.
-Their fluffy coats make them look even larger.
+Their fluffy coats make them look even more significant.

-Although they’re muscular, big dogs, they’re quite agile and can meet a perceived threat with speed and grace.
+Although they’re muscular, big dogs, they’re pretty agile and can meet a perceived threat quickly and gracefully.

 As pets, they’re mellow dogs who are gentle with kids.
 But they’re territorial around strangers, making them great guardians.

-They can be destructive when bored, with a tendency to chew on wood with their strong jaws.
+They can be destructive when bored and tend to chew on wood with their strong jaws.

 8. Polish Tatra Sheepdog

-Polish Tatra Sheepdogs are another type of fluffy white livestock guardian used to protect sheep, specifically in Poland’s Tatra Mountains.
+Polish Tatra Sheepdogs are another fluffy white livestock guardian used to protect sheep, specifically in Poland’s Tatra Mountains.

-They average about 115 pounds more or less and have a sweet-looking face with alert eyes.
+They average about 115 pounds, more or less, and have sweet-looking faces with alert eyes.

 Tatras are very independent, making them somewhat difficult to train.
 But training is made easier with early socialization.
 They can be very gentle with children.